 • sustainable agriculture, tropical agriculture, Chitose Strawberry, Chitose Agriculture

-Laying the foundation towards environmentally sustainable agriculture in Southeast Asia, though in-house plantation
+Laying the foundation towards environmentally sustainable agriculture in Southeast Asia, through in-house plantation

-“The impression of deliciousness has the power to move a person to make the action to purchase, and this action itself has a power to change the structure of the agriculture industry.”
+“The joy of deliciousness has the power to change consumer behaviour, and this behaviour itself has a power to change the structure of the agriculture industry.”

-We have started selling strawberries and tomatoes, that are cultivated at our farms in Malaysia, by starting up a new brand called ‘CHITOSE Vegetables’.
+We have started selling strawberries and tomatoes, which are cultivated at our farms in Malaysia, by starting up a new brand called “CHITOSE Vegetables”.
 The market has expanded to many well-known places like ISETAN SINGAPORE, Michelin starred restaurants, famous confectioneries, and representative resort hotels in Singapore.
 We are also planning to expand the agriculture project to other Southeast Asian countries by conducting technological transfers to local farmers.

 Background issues